 A student, who intends to take any of the certification exams offered by the American Registry for Diagnostic Medical Sonography (ARDMS), is responsible to access and print the CV form from the ARDMS website and have it completed and signed by the externship supervisor or preceptor (if applicable) immediately following the completion of the rotation.
 The CV is valid for one (1) year from the date of signature (This may change depending on rules by the ARDMS).
-Since the CV validates core clinical skills, it can only be signed by the externship supervisor, a sponsor sonographer, or reporting physician.
+Since the CV validates core clinical skills, it can only be signed by the externship supervisor or sponsor sonographer who directly observed the student's scanning skills in a clinical setting.
 The CV form is not required for the Sonography Principles and Instrumentation (SPI) examination.
 Students should check the specifications of the ARDMS for any changes in their policy regarding examinations.

-More information on ARDMS resources available at:
+More information on ARDMS resources is available at: